Improved Throughput for All-or-Nothing Multicommodity Flows with Arbitrary Demands

 \paragraph {\bf Equivalence with Packing Formulation.} Here we prove that the packing formulation in Figure~\ref{fig:lp-flow}(b) is ``equivalent'' to the compact formulation given in Figure~\ref{fig:compact}.
 When we say equivalent we mean the following: Given a feasible solution to one LP we can obtain a feasible solution to the other LP of the same value.
 We prove both directions below.

 First, consider a feasible solution to the compact formulation.
-Let $f_i \in [0,1]$ be the amount to which commodity $i$ is routed and let $f_{i,e} \in [0,1]$ be value on edge $e \in E$.
-We first construct a flow $g_i: E \rightarrow \mathbb{R}_+$ of $d_i$ units from $s_i$ to $t_i$: we set $g_i(e) = d_i f_{i,e}/f_i$.
+For commodity $i$, let $f_i \in [0,1]$ be the total fraction of $d_i$ that is routed from $s_i$ to $t_i$, and let $f_{i,e} \in [0,1]$ be fraction of $f_i$ that is assigned to edge $e \in E$, satisfying flow conservation and capacity constraints.
+We first construct a flow $g_i: E \rightarrow \mathbb{R}_+$ of $d_i$ units from $s_i$ to $t_i$: We set $g_i(e) = d_i f_{i,e}/f_i$, for all $e\in E$.
 It is easy to verify that $g_i$ is a flow of $d_i$ units from $s_i$ to $t_i$.
 Moreover by the strengthening constraint (\ref{const:strenghten}) in Figure~\ref{fig:compact}, we see that $g_i(e) \le c(e)$ for all $e$ and hence $g_i$ is a feasible flow in the capacities.
 Putting together these facts, $g_i \in \mathcal{F}_i$.
 We obtain a feasible solution to the packing formulation as follows.
 For each $i$ we set $x_i = f_i$ and we set $y(f) = x_i$ for $f = g_i$ and $y(f) = 0$ for every other $f \in \mathcal{F}_i$.
 In other words we are using only one flow for each commodity $i$.
 The only non-trivial fact to check is that this solution is feasible.
-For this we need to verify that $\sum_i y(g_i) g_i(e) \le c(e)$ but this easily follows from our definition of $g_i$'s and constraint (\ref{const:edgecap}) in Figure~\ref{fig:compact}.
+For this we need to verify that $\sum_i y(g_i) g_i(e) \le c(e)$ but this easily follows from our definition of $g_i$'s and Constraint (\ref{const:edgecap}) in Figure~\ref{fig:compact}.
 Since $x_i=f_i$ for all $i$, we see that the two solutions have the same value.